arnetheduck/nlvm/README.md

 # Introduction

-NLVM (the nim-level virtual machine?) is in its present incarnation an llvm (http://llvm.org) IR generator for the Nim language (http://nim-lang.org).
+NLVM (the nim-level virtual machine?) is an LLVM-based (http://llvm.org) compiler for the Nim language (http://nim-lang.org).

-In some distant future, it would be nice if (in no particular order):

-* it implemented more core Nim features (bounds checking, GC etc)
-* it had fewer bugs than the reference nim compiler
-* someone found it useful
-* earth survived humans
+From Nim's point of view, it's a backend just like C or JavaScript - from LLVM's point of view, it's a language frontend that emits IR.

 When I started on this little project, I knew neither llvm-ir nor Nim.
 Therefore, I'd specially like to thank the friendly folks at the #nim